 Following water metering, below figures are presenting some of the main vertical applications for which LPWAN-CSS technology is being used.

-Within the smart building vertical the mains application are energy savings and occupancy optimization through measurement of values like temperature, humidity, CO2, presence, door or window opening, light intensity or noise level.
+Within the smart building vertical the main applications are energy savings and occupancy optimization through measurement of values like temperature, humidity, CO2, presence, door or window opening, light intensity or noise level.

 Hospitals are particular buildings where several categories of people and critical processes are on-going.
 Therefore healthcare is also an important area of application for LPWAN-CSS technology.
 In addition to the values mentioned above, inventory, gas cylinder level and tracking are very relevant to this application.